Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Toasted Bread (1 Regular Slice)

 How to consume Tea With Milk And Sugar, Toasted Bread without glucose spikes

-Include a source of protein or healthy fat with your meal, such as a small serving of nuts, seeds, or Greek yogurt.
-This can slow down the absorption of carbohydrates.
+Include a protein source with your meal, such as a boiled egg or a small serving of nuts, to help slow down the absorption of carbohydrates.

 Reduce Portion Size